The Perfect One Week in Jordan Itinerary for First-Timers

 How to get to the Dead Sea from Wadi Rum

 I bet you’ve seen a ton of pictures of people reading a newspaper while floating in the Dead Sea.
 This is a true bucket list experience!
 The Dead Sea is the lowest point on Earth and it is the deepest hypersaline lake in the world.
-It’s almost 10 times saltier than the ocean, therefore you will rather float than swim in the water.
+It’s almost 10 times saltier than the ocean, therefore you would rather float than swim in the water.

 It’s quite a long road from the Wadi Rum, it takes around 4.5 hours to reach the northern side of the Dead Sea where all the hotels are located.